Last updated on January 9th, 2026 at 07:04 pm

 2. Avoid cooking on high heat or broiling.
 Cook on medium or low heat; cooking at high temperatures causes PTFE to start breaking down, releasing toxic fumes.

 4. Ventilate your kitchen.
 When you’re cooking, turn on your exhaust fan or open up windows to help clear any fumes.
+Discover more ways to improve your indoor air quality.

 5. Hand wash.
 Gently wash pots and pans with a sponge and soapy, warm water.
 Avoid using steel wool or scouring pads, since they can scratch the surface.
+Find information on non-toxic and eco-friendly dishwashing soaps and tools here.

 6. Replace old cookware.
 When non-stick coatings start to visibly deteriorate with scratches, peeling, flaking, or chipping, they should be replaced.
+Pans with non-stick coatings can be recycled.

 Non-Teflon pans: a safer nonstick alternative